 So far the sports ministry has responded aptly by suspending IOA after the IOA failed to furnish a satisfactory response to a show-cause notice and has demanded resignations of Kalmadi and Chautala.

 Does the sports code needs updating

 This latest incident is a high profile story and is out in the media, but if you dig deeper the chances of sports code violation occurring will be very high.
-Recently, stories have emerged from Goa Football Association about sports code violation in AIFF’s election process.
-This clearly calls for the sports ministry to revisit the sports code, update the clauses with lifetime suspensions for everyone who do not comply with the codes set by the sports ministry and are involved in ludicrous decisions that put India’s sports future in disrepute.
+Recently, stories have emerged from the Goa Football Association about sports code violations in AIFF’s election process.
+This clearly calls for the sports ministry to revisit the sports code, update the clauses with lifetime suspensions for everyone who do not comply with the codes set by the sports ministry, and are involved in ludicrous decisions that put India’s sports future in disrepute.

 With IOC officials on their annual winter break, not much will be expected from them till they are back.
 IOC hopefully will crack a whip on the IOA and lay down strict rules and force the IOA to reverse their decision.
 I am just hoping that the athletes do not face the repercussions of the ongoing, mindless and senseless decision of appointing Kalmadi and Chautala as life presidents.

 As a worried Indian sports fan, I would urge the two nominees for the IOA lifetime presidents to decline the roles for the good of Indian sports.
 Please leave your personal motives behind and let sports in India take the main stage and let sports prevail over you guys.
-Please, for heaven’s sake, pass the baton to younger, clean and fit people to run the IOA.
+Please, for heaven’s sake, pass the baton to younger, clean, and fit people to run the IOA.